al-jimenez/term_color/README.md

  term_color 34 = will return the color for 34 (green lime backgrown with white foreground)

 ## TBD FUTURE FIX
-  To accept the hexidecimal number as input also
+  To accept the hexidecimal number as input rather then the integer